Data4Democracy/immigration-connect/README.md

 ## Project Description

-Building tools to connect and coordinate efforts to help those affected by immigration law changes.
+Collecting, analyzing, and modeling data related to immigration.
+We're also building tools (visualizations, email parsers, matching algorithms to connect to connect pro bono lawyers with immigrants in need) to support the work of organizations working on immigration law and other immigration related issues.

 **Slack:** [#immigration-connect](https://datafordemocracy.slack.com/messages/immigration-connect/)